lstein/InvokeAI-Nodes/README.md

 VRAM immediately after running it.
 The only drawback of this it that it will cause a small delay before image rendering starts.

+### Verbosity

+The *Verbosity* menu has four levels:

+* <prompt enhancement off>
+* terse
+* medium
+* baroque

+As its name implies, **<prompt enhancement off>** will disable prompt rewriting completely and pass through the prompt unchanged.

+Using the recommended `gnokit/improve-prompt` model, the remaining verbosity settings will have these effects:

+**terse** will produce a concise prompt that adheres more strictly to the input text.
+It may add backgrounds and styles if they were not specified in the input prompt.

+**medium** produces a longer prompt that adds whimsical details, atmospheric descriptions, and other qualifiers.

+**baroque** produces a long-winded prompt with florid, poetic, often grandiose language that is equally likely to confuse or inspire the downstream image generation.
+Be aware that the enhanced prompts created with this setting will sometimes exceed the token limit.

+Because we are working with a small LLM, this node will add another source of variability to your images.
+You may wish to use a constant random seed to the denoising step in order to see variation originating from the prompt.

 ### Installation

 It is assumed that you already have an Ollama server up and running on